Ad-Market/mct/src/posts/letter-to-the-sons-of-baoman.md

 tags: puppr
 ---

-# Letter to the Sons of Baoman
+# Dear Sons of Baoman

 50k was dropped to about 13 wallets.
 All members of the SOB Twitter DM group.